+have become clear

+still obscure

+COLLEGE IN FERMENT

 COUNCIL CHALLENGES ROSS OVER ACSA

 Ron Kanter

 A resolution urging President Ross to defend his position on secrecy and student representation on the Advisory Committee on Student Affairs was passed unanimously by Council Monday night.
 A student assembly to consider the role of students in ACSA, open discussions on matters concerning students and democracy within the University, will be held at Glendon within the next two weeks.
 The assembly will be called 'whether or not the President of this University has the intellectual integrity to discuss his views publicly'.
-Council Vice-President Rick Shultz explained that the resolution did not call for a protest rally but for an opportunity for Glendon students to consider the stand of the Administration and their Council on this issue.
+Council Vice-President Rick Shultz explained that the resolution did not call for a protest rally but for an opportunity for Glendon students to conrecration and their Coun-

+Jim Macdonald began the meeting by reading several letters he had received as Glendon's representative on the Committee.
+The second of these listed various issues such as campus security, disciplinary action concerning drug violations, and housing for married and graduate students; Dr Ross

+cil on this issue.